2013 IRB Junior World Rugby Trophy

-The 2013 IRB Junior World Rugby Trophy was the sixth annual international rugby union competition for under-20 national teams, second-tier world championship.
+The 2013 IRB Junior World Rugby Trophy was the sixth IRB Junior World Rugby Trophy, an annual international rugby union competition for under-20 national teams, second-tier world championship.

 The event was held in Temuco, Chile and was organized by rugby's governing body, the International Rugby Board.
 The tournament was originally to be held in Antofagasta, but that city pulled out of hosting only a few months before the tournament.